Notice: HR guide

 If the contract provides for a longer notice period than the statutory minimum notice then the contractual notice will apply.

-The statutory minimum notice that employers must provide is one week’s notice for employees who have been employed for one month or more but less than two years, one week’s notice for each year of continuous employment for employees who have been employed for more than two years but less than twelve years and twelve weeks’ notice for employees who have been employed for more than twelve years.
+The statutory minimum notice that employers must provide is one week’s notice for employees who have been employed for one month or more but less than two years, one week’s notice for each year of continuous employment for employees who have been employed for two years or more but less than twelve years and twelve weeks’ notice for employees who have been employed for twelve years or more.

 Employees are obliged to give their employer statutory minimum notice of one week if they have been employed for one month or more.

 There is nothing, however, to stop the parties agreeing to waive or shorten statutory or contractual notice.

 Employment contracts for fixed-terms automatically terminate at the end of the fixed-term and there is no need for the parties to give notice.